 Volunteer Team

-- The team visited several of the most remote island villages including Yasawa, Somo Somo and Tamasua Villages where they participated in womens and childrens empowerment activities with the locals
+• The team visited several of the most remote island villages including Yasawa-i-rara, Somo Somo and Tamusua Villages where they participated in womens and childrens empowerment activities with the locals.

-- The team participated in arts and crafts projects with the kids, including painting, making friendship bracelets, as well as singing and storytelling
+• The team connected with the locals and participated in arts and crafts projects with the kids, including painting, making friendship bracelets, as well as singing and storytelling

 Social Impact – Heart Heroes Fiji